golanlevin/lectures/lecture_cnns_and_gans/more-like-this-please.md

 [![Learning to See by Memo Akten](images/memo_akten_learning_to_see.jpg)](https://www.memo.tv/portfolio/learning-to-see/)

-In [Learning to See](https://www.memo.tv/portfolio/learning-to-see/) (2017) • [(video)](https://vimeo.com/260612034), Memo Akten uses input from a webcam to *interactively* shape the response from a GAN, as it tries its hardest to replicate the camera view given what it has learned about images, a dataset of stormy ocean photos.
+Another way of thinking about such systems is that one image can be used to *guide* the synthesis of another.
+In [Learning to See](https://www.memo.tv/portfolio/learning-to-see/) (2017) • [(video)](https://vimeo.com/260612034), Memo Akten uses input from a webcam to *interactively* shape the response from a GAN, as it tries its hardest to replicate the camera view given what it has learned about images — in this case, a dataset of stormy ocean photos.

 [![Mario Klingemann's Fingerplay](images/klingemann_fingerplay.png)](https://twitter.com/quasimondo/status/982711735001010176)

-A related project is Mario Klingemann's interactive [Fingerplay](https://twitter.com/quasimondo/status/982711735001010176) (2018).
+A similar project is Mario Klingemann's interactive [Fingerplay](https://twitter.com/quasimondo/status/982711735001010176) (2018).
 The neural network has been trained exclusively on 18th-century European portraits.

 ---